hth313/boost41/doc/stack.rst

 .. hint::

-   To make the buffer stack work well you should keep some free registers around that can be used for dynamic behavior.
+   To make the buffer stack work well you should keep some free registers around that can be used for the dynamic stack.
 This means that you should not fill your entire memory to the brim with programs or allocate way more data registers than you actually need.
-This is easier today as you can normally create a module image or two with your most used RPN programs.

 Stack limitations